-Guys Admit Why Marriage Sometimes Sucks
+Guys Admit Why Marriage Really Sucks Sometimes And You'll Be Glad You're Single

 The age-old phrase “happy wife, happy life” may have some truth to it, but no matter how much you work to make your partner feel satisfied and equal in your relationship, marriage is hard.

 Saying "I do" to a life with one other person, whom you vow to hold close through the ups and downs of expanding waistlines and endless burps, isn't always so pretty.

 Your life can change when you're married, whether it's because now you're ditching your Saturday night ritual of going clubbing with your boys, or because now things feel more serious with your wife and you're talking finances, babies and other hard-hitting topics.

 There's no doubt about it: Nothing will make you feel more "adult" than marriage.

 While there is a good and bad side to everything, it's worth reading why these guys admit that sometimes marriage really does suck.

 It's like the second you put a ring on it, the sex stops.
 Before marriage, we had sex like four times a week, now I'm lucky if it's four times every two months.
 I don't know why or how this happened — it just did.
 I think we both got busy trying to build a life together that we lost some of the relationship fun.

 – Marty P., 31

 I didn't live with my wife before we got married.
 Big mistake.
 After we got married, we moved in together and since then, I have had zero alone time.
 She's, like, always there.
 We don't do many things apart, which I think is a huge part of the problem.
 We've only been married for two years and it feels like twenty.